DivanteLtd/storefront-integration-sdk/README.md

 # Vue Storefront Custom Integration Tutorial

-Vue Storefront is platform agnostic which means it can be connected to virtually any CMS.
-This repository was created in order to make the integration with any 3rd party backend platform as easy as possible.
+Vue Storefront is platform agnostic which means it can be connected to virtually any eCommerce backend and CMS.
+This repository is created to make the integration with any 3rd party backend platform as easy as possible.

 ## Three steps for the integration

 - **Step One** Vue Storefront uses Elastic Search as backend for all catalog operations.
 We do have **three** default types of entities that must be supported: `product`, `category`, `attribute` and **two optional entities** `taxrule`, `cms_block` and `cms_page` in the ES.
 You may find some sample-data json [files in `sample-data` subdirectory](sample-data).

-- **Step Two** The second step is to support the **dynamic calls** that are used to synchronize shopping carts, promotion rules, user accounts etc. In order to have this step accomplished you'll need to implement
+- **Step Two** The second step is to support the **dynamic calls** that are used to synchronize shopping carts, promotion rules, user accounts, and so on.
+To have this step accomplished you'll need to implement

 - **Step Three** Is to configure `vue-storefront` to use the right set of endpoints from Step Two.

 ## Tutorial

-Now, we're to go thru all three steps in order to integrate Vue Storefront with custom or 3rd party eCommerce platform.
+Now, we're to go through all three steps to integrate Vue Storefront with custom or 3rd party eCommerce platform.

 First, make sure you've got the [vue-storefront and vue-storefront-api installed](https://docs.vuestorefront.io/guide/installation/linux-mac.html#installing-the-vue-storefront-api-locally) on your local machine, up and running.
 Opening the [http://localhost:3000](http://localhost:3000) should display default Vue Storefront theme with demo products.